vannguyengd/gooddata-ui/docs/start_with_visual_components.md

     definition: IMeasureDefinition | IPoPMeasureDefinition | IPreviousPeriodMeasureDefinition | IArithmeticMeasureDefinition
           // The definition of the measure, see below
     alias: string // Optional; an alternative measure name to be displayed
-    format: string // Optional; rules for number formatting; if empty, the default formatting is used }
+    format: string // Optional; rules for number formatting; if empty, the default formatting is used; ignored in some special cases, see below in the descriptions of particular measure definitions
+  }
 }